Glass v. Louisiana: Background

 Jimmy L. Glass (May 27, 1962 – June 12, 1987) was an American convicted murderer who was sentenced to death by the state of Louisiana.

 Glass originally hailed from Arkansas.
 He was a high school dropout and had a criminal record.
-With fellow inmate Jimmy C. Wingo (March 14, 1952 – June 16, 1987), Glass escaped from the Webster Parish, Louisiana Jail in December 1982 and, during their escape, they killed Newt Brown (born 1927) and his wife, Erlene Nealy Brown (born 1931), at their home on Christmas Eve in Dixie Inn outside Minden.
+With fellow inmate Jimmy C. Wingo (March 14, 1952 – June 16, 1987), Glass escaped from the Webster Parish, Louisiana Jail in December 1982.
+During their escape, Glass and Wingo killed Newt Brown (born 1927) and his wife, Erlene Nealy Brown (born 1931), at their home on Christmas Eve in the village of Dixie Inn outside Minden.
 The Browns' son, Gary Lamar Brown, was the son-in-law of Judge Charles A. Marvin (1929–2003) of the Louisiana Court of Appeal for the Second Circuit, based in Shreveport.
 Glass and Wingo were soon arrested.
 Both were sentenced to death in the electric chair.

-According to then Louisiana's law, the only authorized method of execution was the electric chair.
+According to then-current Louisiana law, the only authorized method of execution was the electric chair.
 Glass and his lawyers argued that executions by electrocution violate the Eighth and Fourteenth Amendments to the United States Constitution, because causing to pass through the body of the person convicted a current of electricity of sufficient intensity to cause death, and the application and continuance of such current through the body of the person convicted until such person is dead and electrocution causes the gratuitous infliction of unnecessary pain and suffering and does not comport with evolving standards of human dignity.